tutorial

 Using Protobuf Data with the Foxglove WebSocket Connection

-We recently announced the Foxglove WebSocket protocol, which enables Foxglove Studio to ingest and visualize robotics data in custom formats, not just ROS data from live robots or .bag files.
-Now even more teams can use Studio to enhance their robotics development workflows.
+We recently announced the Foxglove WebSocket protocol, which enables Foxglove to ingest and visualize robotics data in custom formats, not just ROS data from live robots or .bag files.
+Now even more teams can use Foxglove to enhance their robotics development workflows.

-Currently, Studio supports messages encoded as JSON and Protobuf.
-In this tutorial, we'll see how to integrate Protobuf data into Foxglove Studio by writing a simple Foxglove WebSocket server with Python.
+Currently, Foxglove supports messages encoded as JSON and Protobuf.
+In this tutorial, we'll see how to integrate Protobuf data into Foxglove by writing a simple Foxglove WebSocket server with Python.

 What is Protobuf?